 Taking away fauna or flora (and sand) from the island is forbidden as well as punishable.
 And fines are high.

-Not many are aware, but the lagoon is also the place of choice of loggerhead sea turtles, also known as Caretta Caretta, a rare and protected species very hard to spot.
+Not many are aware, but the lagoon is also the place of choice for loggerhead sea turtles, also known as Caretta Caretta, a rare and protected species very hard to spot.

 This sea turtle is classified as a vulnerable species by the International Union for the Conservation of Nature.